 - having had a long surgery, or one that took longer than 38 minutes

 - having had emergency surgery

 Women should check the wound each day for any signs of infection.
-Many types of infection do not cause symptoms until 4–7 days after the surgery, when many women have already returned home from the hospital.
+Many types of infection do not cause symptoms until

 The symptoms of post-cesarean wound infections vary from mild discomfort to extreme pain depending on the type and severity of the infection.